-This year, 30+ Corps members take part in a year-long leadership and career development program.
-They take on 2-3 different paid jobs on and off of Common Ground’s site — running environmental education programs, planting trees, helping to manage farmer’s markets, leading farm tours, and maintaining Common Ground’s site.
-They also take part in a series of workshops and field trips that build their leadership skills and connect them to long-term career opportunities.
+Each year, 80+ students take on paid leadership and career development opportunities through Common Ground’s Green Jobs Corps.
+They take part in work opportunities on and off of Common Ground’s site — running environmental education programs, planting trees, helping to manage farmer’s markets, improving water quality, creating school gardens and schoolyard habitats, and maintaining Common Ground’s site.
+They also take part in workshops and field trips that build their leadership skills and help them map out their career paths beyond high school.
 Learn more.

 Our students give back through required community service.
 Each student must complete 15 hours of service before moving to the next grade level – though many go far beyond this minimum.
 For instance:

 - A school-wide community service day alone nets over 400 hours of service.

 - Participants in monthly trips to the Downtown Evening Soup Kitchen prepare and serve food.